Billionaire Profile

 2026

-Jim Pattison Developments cancelled a deal to sell a warehouse to be used as an ICE facility, amid public pressure.
+Jim Pattison Developments announced the intention to sell a warehouse, which was then announced to be used as a potential ICE detention camp.